Triglav National Park Slovenia

 Erjavceva mountain hut at Vrsic pass in summer

-Erjavčeva mountain hut is open the whole year.
-Reserve your stay and spend some time in the natural paradise of Triglav National Park (UNESCO) near Kranjska Gora on Vršič mountain pass in the heart of Triglav National Park.
+Erjavčeva mountain hut is open year-round.
+Reserve your stay and spend some time in the natural paradise of Triglav National Park (UNESCO), near Kranjska Gora, on the Vršič mountain pass in the heart of the park.

 Reserve your stay